codotype/codotype.github.io/docs/plugins/structure.md

 # Directory Structure

-Codotype Generators require a specific directory structure to function correctly.
-The benefit of this structure approach is to effectively relieve generator developers of the burdens of decision making during the authoring process.
+Codotype Plugins require a specific directory structure to function correctly.
+The benefit of this structure approach is to effectively relieve plugin developers of the burdens of decision making during the authoring process.

 ## General Structure

-The general directory structure of a generator is as follows:
+The general directory structure of a plugin is as follows:

 ```
-├── generator
+├── plugin
 │   ├── index.js
 │   └── component
 │       ├── index.js
 │       └── templates
 │           └── app.js
 ├── LICENSE
-├── codotype-generator.json
 ├── package.json
 └── README.md
 ```